ckirkendall/ClojureGiven/README.md

 ## Example

-Here is a specification written in the ClojureGive framework:
+Here is a specification written in the ClojureGiven framework:

 <pre>
 (ns cljgiven.test.core